 PATIENT SELECTION AND PREOPERATIVE ASSESSMENT

 Careful preoperative evaluation, including assessment of cardiopulmonary reserve, is critical for successful outcome.
 A detailed history should identify comorbid factors such as advanced age, malnutrition, overall debilitation, and cardiopulmonary disease.
 Severe respiratory insufficiency is considered a contraindication for extensive sternal resection.
 There should be a clear understanding of the patient’s prior operations with attention to location of previous incisions and radiation treatment history, including location and dosage of exposure.
-This information is critical in establishing the reconstructive ...
+This information is critical in establishing ...